Mountain View, Arkansas

 Mountain View is the largest city in and the county seat of Stone County, Arkansas, United States, located in the Ozarks.
+As of the 2020 census, Mountain View had a population of 2,877.
 The city's economy is largely based on tourism related to its title as the "Folk Music Capital of the World".
-The city is also known for outdoors recreation opportunities, including Blanchard Springs Caverns, trout fishing on the White River and the Ozark National Forest.
+The city is also known for outdoors recreation opportunities including Blanchard Springs Caverns, trout fishing on the White River and the Ozark National Forest.

 History

 The town's name is derived from its location in a valley bordered by the Blue Mountain Range of the Ozark Mountains.
 Mountain View was incorporated on August 14, 1890.
 Prior to the founding of Mountain View in 1890, the town of Riggsville, established in 1819 by Thomas Augustus Riggs, existed immediately to the east remaining until after the Civil War, when towns with southern sympathies were to be renamed or moved altogether.

 An EF4 tornado caused major damage to the town on February 5, 2008, in the 2008 Super Tuesday tornado outbreak.